 If you’re struggling with any of these symptoms and would like more guidance, it’s worth making an appointment with your GP (you can request a female doctor if this makes you feel more comfortable).

 Or, if you’re having difficulty coping with the symptoms emotionally, it’s important not to suffer in silence.
-You could try speaking to a trusted friend, family member, your GP, or a mental health specialist, who can offer tailored support.
-For more advice, have a read of our article; Where to turn when you need someone to talk to.
+You could try speaking to a trusted friend, family member, GP, or mental health specialist, who can offer tailored support.
+For more advice, have a read of our article: Where to turn when you need someone to talk to.

-We have lots more information and tips on the menopause section of our website.
-You’ll find articles like; 4 common skin changes during menopause and how to manage them and 7 ways to improve your sex life during and after menopause.
+We have lots more information and tips in our menopause section.
+You’ll find articles like: 4 common skin changes during menopause and how to manage them, and 7 ways to improve your sex life during and after menopause.

 Have you experienced any pelvic symptoms during or after menopause?
 Do you have any additional tips you’d like to share?
 We’d be interested to hear from you in the comments below.